wwiecek/wwiecek.github.io/index.md

 * Wiecek, Witold, and Helene Karcher.
 “Nivolumab versus Cabozantinib: Comparing Overall Survival in Metastatic Renal Cell Carcinoma.”
 PloS One 11, no. 6 (2016): e0155389. https://doi.org/10.1371/journal.pone.0155389.

-Posters, presentations, other releases
+##Posters, presentations, misc

-Only the ones that were abstracted in literature:
+_Only materials that were abstracted in literature:_

-Amzal, B., W. Wiecek, T. Obadia, and F. Benzaghou.
+* Amzal, B., W. Wiecek, T. Obadia, and F. Benzaghou.
 “Interval-Censored Survival Data Analysis: Learnings From Phase Iii Trial In Prostate Cancer.”
 Value in Health 19, no. 3 (May 1, 2016): A98–99. https://doi.org/10.1016/j.jval.2016.03.1711.
-Karcher, H., W. Wiecek, R. Casciano, E. Coeytaux, S. Bixer, B. Amzal, and L. Abenhaim.
+* Karcher, H., W. Wiecek, R. Casciano, E. Coeytaux, S. Bixer, B. Amzal, and L. Abenhaim.
 “Evaluating the Impact of PCSK9 Inhibitors on Cardiovascular Disease.”
 Value in Health 20, no. 9 (October 1, 2017): A630. https://doi.org/10.1016/j.jval.2017.08.1404.
-Karcher, H., W. Wiecek, M. Nikodem, E. Voss, A. Sena, and S. Cepeda.
+* Karcher, H., W. Wiecek, M. Nikodem, E. Voss, A. Sena, and S. Cepeda.
 “A NEW TOOL TO AUTOMATE NETWORK META-ANALYSES OF STUDIES EXTRACTED FROM CLINICALTRIALS.GOV.”
 Value in Health 19, no. 3 (May 1, 2016): A91. https://doi.org/10.1016/j.jval.2016.03.1823.
 * Wiecek, W., B. Amzal, S. Bakshi, V. Patel, and T. Van Staa.
 “Age Related Consultation Rates of Clinically-Diagnosed Influenza And Acute Respiratory Illnesses Observed Through A Network of Gp Practices Across England.”
 Value in Health 18, no. 7 (November 1, 2015): A579. https://doi.org/10.1016/j.jval.2015.09.1931.
 * Wiecek, W., and H. Karcher.
 “Comparing Cost-Effectiveness Of Emerging Drugs In Advanced Cancer Without Hazard Ratios For Progression.”
 Value in Health 18, no. 7 (November 1, 2015): A688. https://doi.org/10.1016/j.jval.2015.09.2551.
 * Wiecek, W., H. Karcher, B. Amzal, A. Beyer, T. Hoekstra, B. Fasolo, and J. L. Hillege.
 “Impact of Drug’s Presentation on Patients’ Perception of Treatment’s Risks & Benefits Through New Ordinal Gee Modelling Method: Results from Imi Protect Wp6.”
 Value in Health 18, no. 7 (November 1, 2015): A484–85. https://doi.org/10.1016/j.jval.2015.09.1326.